Jitendra-wiley/graphql-mcp/README.md

 # GraphQL MCP Server

-This is a Model Context Protocol (MCP) server that connects to the GraphQL API and provides tools to interact with it through an LLM interface like Claude.
+This is a Model Context Protocol (MCP) server that connects to the GraphQL API and provides tools to interact with it through an LLM interface like Claude, Copilot

 ## Features